aicellerosales08/Rosales-Aicelle-A./README.md

 # Hi there 👋, I'm Aicelle Rosales

-🌸 I’m an aspiring **UI/UX Designer** and **Front-End Developer** who enjoys creating websites and mobile apps that are simple, intuitive, and user-friendly.
+I’m an aspiring UI/UX Designer and Front-End Developer who enjoys creating websites and mobile apps that are simple and easy to use.
-🎨 Skilled in **wireframing, prototyping, and user-focused design** using tools like **Figma, Adobe XD, and Canva**.
-💻 I also code with **HTML, CSS, JavaScript, Python, Dart, and C#** to bring designs to life.
+Most of my experience comes from school and personal projects, but I’m eager to learn more and grow while working on real projects.
 ---

 ## 🛠️ Skills & Expertise